Zingle/rest-api-documentation/error_codes.md

 4003 | priority must be an integer |
 4004 | The supplied notification URL is not valid | 4005 | You can not modify a global channel type |
 4006 | Channel type creation has been removed from the API.
-Use the 'chat' channel type for all IP communication 4007 | Channel type deletion has been removed from the API.
-Use the 'chat' channel type for all IP communication 5000 | Channel filter must include both channel_type_id and channel_value 6000 | service_ids is required and must be an array of service IDs 6001 | operating_system must be ios, android, or windows 6002 | device_identifier is required
+Use the 'chat' channel type for all IP communication |
+4007 | Channel type deletion has been removed from the API.
+Use the 'chat' channel type for all IP communication |
+4008 | You lack the privileges to manage channel types |
+4100 | Missing value for content_type |
+4101 | Invalid value for content_type |
+4102 | Base64 encoding is missing |
+4103 | Base64 encoding is invalid |
+5000 | Channel filter must include both channel_type_id and channel_value |
+6000 | service_ids is required and must be an array of service IDs |
+6001 | operating_system must be ios, android, or windows |
+6002 | device_identifier is required |
-7000 | Only message and note event type creation is allowed 7001 | contact_id is required
+7000 | Only message and note event type creation is allowed |
+7001 | contact_id is required |
-7002 | Contact not found
+7002 | Contact not found |
-7003 | Event not found
+7003 | Event not found |
-7004 | The note body can not be blank
+7004 | The note body can not be blank |
+7005 | You lack the privileges to create a note |
+8000 | Contact group not found |
+8001 | Contact group missing display name |
+8002 | Invalid boolean operator specified |
+8003 | Contact group missing conditions |
+8004 | Invalid comparison method specified |
+8005 | Invalid comparison source specified |
+8006 | Contact group display name is already being used |